Afghanistan three years later: The fight for women's rights and the role of global advocacy

 August 15 marked the third anniversary of the fall of Kabul and the insurgency of the Taliban regime.
 The Taliban’s capture of Afghanistan’s capital in 2021 marked the end of the Islamic Republic of Afghanistan, a government established 20 years ago following the post-9/11 United States invasion of the country.
 While the republican government made promises of increased democratic practices, human rights, and the inclusion of women, Afghanistan’s democracy in practice was rife with corruption scandals, decreased legitimacy and trust from the citizenry, and increased repression prior to the Taliban takeover.
-Ultimately, the rapid withdrawal of U.S. military presence and support, coupled with the preexisting fragility of the Afghan democratic institutionscreated the circumstances for state capture.
+Ultimately, the rapid withdrawal of U.S. military presence and support, coupled with the preexisting fragility of the Afghan democratic institutions created the circumstances for state capture.

 A central issue of international concern and critique continues to be women’s rights in the country.
-To reflect on the situation on the ground and the threats and opportunities for human rights and democracy in Afghanistan, IDEA spoke to women’s rights activist, Habiba A. Marhoon.
+To reflect on the situation on the ground and the threats and opportunities for human rights and democracy in Afghanistan, International IDEA spoke to women’s rights activist, Habiba A. Marhoon.

 “Advocating for the rights of women has become extremely hard and dangerous in recent years… What is happening in Afghanistan is beyond what the media reports,” she said.
 “Women are being punished and completely taken out of the picture.
 Women are treated as [lesser] human beings and atrocities on that scale are always followed by resistance.”